gamer7569/ng-universal-express/README.md

 # Angular Universal Express

 A boilerplate for Angular Universal in Express with Angular CLI integration.
-This leverages the ['Universal Starter'](https://github.com/angular/universal-starter) adds the CLI on top.
+This leverages the ['Universal Starter'](https://github.com/angular/universal-starter) and adds the CLI on top.

 ## Code scaffolding